 The diversity initiative specifically aims to reach out African Americans, Hispanics, Native Americans, Asian Americans and Pacific Islanders, LGBTQ+ People, People with Disabilities, Youth, Veterans, Labor Union Members, Senior Citizens, and Rural Voters.

-Throughout the delegate selection process, DPNM will be coordinating with community leaders, publishing materials in multiple languages, and distributing hard copies of digital materials in areas with limited broadband access.
+Throughout the delegate selection process, DPNM has coordinated with community leaders, presented information in-person to under-represented communities, and distributed hard copies of digital materials in areas with limited broadband access.
 By proactively encouraging members of historically underrepresented communities to participate in the 2020 Delegate Selection Process, DPNM is aiming to build a delegation that truly represents the diversity of Democrats in New Mexico.

 Learn more about the DPNM 2020 Delegate Selection Diversity Initiative here.